 Data integration is the collection of technical and business processes used to combine data from disparate sources into meaningful and valuable information.
-Most organizations have many separate applications and systems that contain large amounts of data, which could be combined in various ways for business intelligence and analysis, improved operations, and other activities.
-Data integration is a complex initiative, one that requires attention to enterprise architecture and its components: data architecture, application architecture, technical / infrastructure architecture; metadata management, master and reference data management, data quality management , and data governance .
+A data integration system plays a crucial role in managing and merging data from various sources into a unified format, supporting tasks like data cleansing, quality validation, and the automation of data processes.
+Most organizations have many separate applications and systems that contain large amounts of data, which could be combined in various ways for business intelligence and analysis is, improved operations, and other activities.
+Data integration is a complex initiative, one that requires attention to enterprise architecture and its components: data architecture, application architecture, technical / infrastructure architecture; metadata management, master and reference data management , data quality management, and data governance .
 Many organizations consider data integration to be only a part of a data warehouse effort, when actually it is a valuable function in data management and technical design in its own right.

 Data Integration Concepts